 A Returned Peace Corps Volunteer, former school teacher, health outreach worker, job-training counselor, self-sufficiency advisor, community organizer and policy advocate, Sen. Kefalas was first elected to the Statehouse in 2006 and quickly proved himself a hard-working, honest and accessible representative.
 In 2008, he received a record number of votes in House District 52, becoming the first Democrat re-elected in the district in over half a century.
 Kefalas won his third term in office in 2010 when he received 57% of the vote.
 In 2012, Kefalas was elected by a wide margin of 58% to 36% with the remainder of the vote going to third-party candidates.
 In his 2016 re-election campaign, he won by 62% of the vote in SD-14.

-Sen. Kefalas is a member of the Economic Opportunity Poverty Reduction Task Force for five years (HB09-1014), which focused on building a fair and sustainable economy through expanding economic opportunity and cutting poverty in half by 2019.
-In the past, Sen. Kefalas has served on numerous community boards and has been involved in local, national and international peace, justice and environmental work for over 35 years.
-A 1978 graduate of Colorado State University (CSU), Sen. Kefalas has a Masters of Art in Teaching from Fairleigh Dickinson University in New Jersey.
+Sen. Kefalas chaired and served on the Economic Opportunity Poverty Reduction Task Force for five years (HB09-1014), which focused on building a fair and sustainable economy through expanding economic opportunity and cutting poverty in half by 2019.
+In the past, Sen. Kefalas has served on numerous community boards and has been involved in local, national and international peace, justice and environmental work for over 40 years.
+A 1978 graduate of Colorado State University (CSU), John has a Masters of Art in Teaching from Fairleigh Dickinson University in New Jersey.
 He worked with Catholic Charities as a public policy advocate and community development coordinator for seven years.
 John teaches an advanced practice social welfare policy analysis graduate course as a part-time adjunct faculty member in the School of CSU Social Work.